danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/staging/common/common.md

 The grain of the table is the SalesForce Account, also referred to as CRM_ID.

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}

 {% docs dim_accounts %}